F0903/AutoPower/README.md

 **Note: Only Windows 11/10 is supported due to API requirements.**
 **Note: Beware that antivirus might flag the service or install scripts.**

-Download the files from the latest release, or the build artifacts of the latest commit.
+Download the files from the latest release (recommended), or the build artifacts of the latest commit (not recommended).
-Afterwards, copy both the autopower.exe, autopower_notification_provider.exe, and all .ps1 files from the folder to your desired location.
+Afterwards, copy both the autopower.exe, autopower_notification_provider.exe, and all .ps1 files from the folder to your desired location (recommended to be a non-admin folder).
 Then simply run the install_service.ps1 script, and everything should work!
 After this, the service will start automatically with your PC.

 ## Building